Skip to content

 General information, not financial or tax advice — check with an accountant for your situation.

-Last reviewed 2026-06-24
+Last reviewed 2026-06-25

 On many large marketplaces, the platform collects the buyer's payment, takes its cut, and then transfers the remainder to you.
 You're at arm's length from the transaction itself.

 Reluv works differently.
-Because we use direct charges, the buyer's payment is processed directly on your Stripe account.
-Reluv then collects an application fee from that payment, and the rest is yours.
-In legal terms, you are the seller — the merchant of record — for every item you list.
+Because we use direct charges, the buyer's payment is processed directly on your own Stripe account.
+Reluv then collects a fee from that payment — to run the marketplace and to buy your postage label — and your listing price is yours.
+In practical terms, you are the seller of the item, not an anonymous platform account.

-This has a few practical upsides:
+This has a few upsides:

 • A cleaner relationship with the buyer.
-The transaction runs through you, not through a middleman.
-For buyers, this means the sale is backed by a real seller, not just an anonymous platform account.
+The sale is backed by a real seller — you — not just a platform.

-Understanding the numbers: payout vs. Stripe gross
+Understanding the numbers: your payout vs. a "gross" figure

 Amount